Medically reviewed by Drugs.com. Last updated on Sep 9, 2022.

 Cholecystitis (ko-luh-sis-TIE-tis) is inflammation of the gallbladder.
-Your gallbladder is a small, pear-shaped organ on the right side of your abdomen, beneath your liver.
-The gallbladder holds a digestive fluid that's released into your small intestine (bile).
+The gallbladder is a small, pear-shaped organ on the right side of the belly (abdomen), beneath the liver.
+The gallbladder holds a digestive fluid (bile) that's released into the small intestine.

-In most cases, gallstones blocking the tube leading out of your gallbladder cause cholecystitis.
+In most cases, gallstones blocking the tube leading out of the gallbladder cause cholecystitis.
 This results in a bile buildup that can cause inflammation.
-Other causes of cholecystitis include bile duct problems and tumors.
+Other causes of cholecystitis include bile duct problems, tumors, serious illness and certain infections.

-If left untreated, cholecystitis can lead to serious, sometimes life-threatening complications, such as a gallbladder rupture.
-Treatment for cholecystitis often involves gallbladder removal.
+If left untreated, cholecystitis can lead to severe, sometimes life-threatening complications, such as a gallbladder rupture.
+Treatment for cholecystitis often involves surgery to remove the gallbladder.

-- Severe pain in your upper right abdomen
+- Severe pain in your upper right or center abdomen

-- Pain radiating to your right shoulder or back
+- Pain that spreads to your right shoulder or back

 - Tenderness over your abdomen when it's touched

-Cholecystitis signs and symptoms often occur after a meal, particularly a large or fatty meal.
+Cholecystitis symptoms often occur after a meal, particularly a large or fatty one.

 When to see a doctor

-Make an appointment with your doctor if you have worrisome signs or symptoms.
-For abdominal pain so severe you can't sit still or get comfortable, have someone drive you to the emergency room.
+Make an appointment with your health care provider if you have symptoms that worry you.
+If your abdominal pain is so severe that you can't sit still or get comfortable, have someone drive you to the emergency room.

-Cholecystitis occurs when your gallbladder becomes inflamed.
+Cholecystitis is when your gallbladder is inflamed.
 Gallbladder inflammation can be caused by:

 - Gallstones.
-Most cholecystitis is the result of hard particles that develop in your gallbladder (gallstones) from imbalances in the substances in bile, such as cholesterol and bile salts.
-Gallstones can block the cystic duct — the tube through which bile flows when it leaves the gallbladder — causing bile to build up and resulting in inflammation.
+Most often, cholecystitis is the result of hard particles that develop in your gallbladder (gallstones).
+Gallstones can block the tube (cystic duct) through which bile flows when it leaves the gallbladder.
+Bile builds up in the gallbladder, causing inflammation.

 - Tumor.
-A tumor may prevent bile from draining out of your gallbladder properly, causing bile buildup that can lead to cholecystitis.
+A tumor may prevent bile from draining out of your gallbladder properly.
+This causes bile buildup that can lead to cholecystitis.

 - Bile duct blockage.
-Kinking or scarring of the bile ducts can cause blockages that lead to cholecystitis.
+Stones or thickened bile and tiny particles (sludge) can block the bile duct and lead to cholecystitis.
+Kinking or scarring of the bile ducts can also cause blockage.

 Having gallstones is the main risk factor for developing cholecystitis.